IZMEHD/ARoMA/README.md

-ARoMA automitically records the hand and head movement of the user for all build-steps(exept step 0 and last step(build-complete)).

 **Step 0: Prerequisites**
 To download the data from the HoloLens you neet to get Spyder(Anaconda) and the Python scripts from the folder ARoMA/DownloadData